sabikunnahartonima247-ux/content-writing-portfolio/README.md

 # Content Writing Portfolio

-# About Me
+## About Me

-I am a student content writer passionate about creating meaningful, engaging, and human-centered content.
+I am a student content writer who is passionate about creating meaningful, engaging, and human-centered content.
 My writing focuses on education, technology, communication, leadership, and professional development topics.

 I enjoy writing content that informs, connects, and creates real value for readers.
+I believe good writing is not only about words but also about understanding people and expressing ideas clearly.

-# Writing Samples
+## Writing Samples

-## 1. Why Content Writing Still Matters in the Age of AI
+1. Why Content Writing Still Matters in the Age of AI

-## 2. Importance of Content Writing
+2. Importance of Content Writing

-## 3. Stock Market Basics for Beginners
+3. Stock Market Basics for Beginners

-## 4. Why Communication Skills Matter in the Tech Industry
+4. Why Communication Skills Matter in the Tech Industry

-## 5. Emotional Intelligence in Leadership
+5. Emotional Intelligence in Leadership

-## 6. Strange Ways (Creative Writing)
+6. Strange Ways (Creative Writing)

-## 7. Should students use AI for learning?
+7. Should Students Use AI for Learning?
+(AI Response Evaluation)

 ## Skills